 The stereo is a highly sensitive AM/FM stereo receiver.
 The stereo and speakers are water-resistant but not waterproof.
 To avoid potential damage, prevent water from spraying directly on stereo components.
-Keep the stereo cover closed when not in use or when weather conditions can affect the system.

-The entertainment system can consist of a tuner, iPod[®]/MP3 connectivity, CD player, amplifier, TV or TV w/DVD.
+The entertainment system can consist of a tuner, iPod®/MP3/USB connectivity, amplifier, TV or TV w/DVD.